 The credit bureau data do not include information about race, so the white and people of color metrics are based on the racial makeup of zip codes within the geographic area (nation, state, county).
 Specifically, the majority-white communities are based on credit records for people who live in zip codes where most residents are white (at least 60 percent of the population is white), and communities of color values are based on credit records for people who live in zip codes where most residents are people of color (at least 60 percent of the population is African American, Hispanic, Asian or Pacific Islander, American Indian or Alaska Native, another race other than white, or multiracial).
 The ACS data include information on people’s race, so the white and people of color values for ACS metrics are calculated directly for those populations.

 Data are reported at the national, state, and county levels for the 50 states and Washington, DC.
 Credit bureau metrics are not reported when they are based on fewer than 50 people.
-In the dataset, these values are labeled “n/a*”.
+In the dataset, these values are labeled “n/a”.
 In some cases, values for white communities and communities of color are not reported because there are no zip codes with predominantly white populations or populations of color in the county or state.
-In the dataset, these values are labeled “n/a**”.
-“NULL” values in the dataset are not available.
-The map breaks are determined using the Jenks Natural Breaks method.
+In the dataset, these values are also labeled “n/a”.
+The map breaks on the Debt in America Interactive Feature are determined using the Jenks Natural Breaks method.

 For more information, please see the technical appendix.

 Data and Resources

 |Public Access Level|| |

 Alexander Carther, Kassandra Martinchek, Breno Braga, Signe-Mary McKernan, and Caleb Quakenbush.
 2021.
 Debt in America 2022.
 Accessible from https://datacatalog.urban.org/dataset/debt-america-2022.